 “In medicine, we are often confronted with poorly observed and indefinite facts which form actual obstacles to science, in that men always bring them up, saying: it is a fact, it must be accepted.” — Claude Bernard, in An Introduction to the Study of Experimental Medicine, 1865

 In the midst of all the chaos there is in the health world, I’d like to offer one simple rule for healthier eating: Eat whole foods.
-Eat the foods that are found in God’s creation.
+Eat the foods that are found in God’s nature.
 You’ve probably heard this before, so I’m going to say it a little differently this time: Eat ingredients rather than food products.
 You may be consuming a lot of boxed meals, health bars, “juice” drinks, shakes, mixes, potions, or whatever else, but they’re not whole foods.
 For the most part they are unhealthy, food products.